 - In heart failure, there may be too much circulating fluid in the blood vessels.
 ACE inhibitors help to reduce this.
 They appear to have a protective effect on the heart and slow the progression of the heart failure.

 A full list of people who should not take ACE inhibitors is included with the leaflet that comes with your medicine.
 If you are prescribed ACE inhibitors, read this to be sure you are safe to take it.
 For example, people who should not take ACE inhibitors include:

 - Those with a known sensitivity to ACE inhibitors.

-- Those with forms of swelling of the lips, eyes or tongue (angio-oedema).
+- Those who have had a severe allergic response to ACE inhibitors in the past - eg, swelling of the lips, eyes or tongue (angio-oedema).

 - People with certain types of kidney disease - for example, renal artery stenosis.